For Your Information and

 Without going into the Divinity of Jesus, we will you give an example – the Salt March led by Gandi:

-for this march was that the Civil Disobedience Movement needed a strong
+this march was that the Civil Disobedience Movement needed a strong inauguration that would

-inauguration that would inspire more people to follow Gandhi’s example.
+inspire more people to follow Gandhi’s example. ...

 Growing numbers of Indians joined them along the way.
 When Gandhi broke the British Raj salt laws at 8:30 am on 6 April 1930, it sparked large-scale acts of civil disobedience against the salt laws by millions of Indians. ...
 The salt tax represented 8.2% of the British Raj tax revenue, and hurt the poorest Indians the most significantly.
 (1)